Class Action Lawsuit Continues Against Blockbuster For Making Video Rental Information Available to Facebook Users

 Interview with M. Eric Johnson, author of "Data Hemorrhages in the Health-Care Sector"

-I recently had the chance to sit down with M. Eric Johnson, Director of Tuck’s Glassmeyer/McNamee Center for Digital Strategies and Professor of Operations Management at the Tuck School of Business, Dartmouth College, to talk about his recent paper “Data Hemorrhages in the Health-Care Sector” (.pdf).
-The results of Dr. Johnson’s study were startling.
-For instance, his finding that a great deal of personal patient information is openly available on Peer-to-Peer (P2P) file sharing networks resulted in a great deal of media attention from publications dealing with privacy like SC Magazine, technology publications like Wired, and general interest publications like USA Today.
-We are thrilled that Dr. Johnson agreed to do a full interview with Security, Privacy, and The Law.
+Security, Privacy, and The Law recently had the chance to sit down with Dr. M. Eric Johnson to talk about his recent paper “Data Hemorrhages in the Health-Care Sector.”
+Dr. Johnson’s study has been in the news lately because many were startled by his finding that a great deal of patient healthcare information is available on peer-to-peer (P2P) file sharing networks.
+We are thrilled that Dr. Johnson agreed to do a interview with Security, Privacy, and The Law and we will be posting the full interview with Dr. Johnson in several parts.

 Cyberespionage Threats Driving New Military Cybersecurity Command